mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
-* First version
+* First version on GitHub

+= 1.0.1
+* Updated Readme and minor edit

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.1 =
-* No upgrades are available
+* Updated Readme and minor edit

+== License ==

+This plugin is free for personal or commercial use.
+If you like it, you can thank me and support future development with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").
+Thank you :)

 == Translators and Programmers ==

 * A .pot file is included for translators.
+See [WordPress Translation Tools](https://make.wordpress.org/polyglots/handbook/tools/) for more info.

-* A Spanish translation is included
+* Spanish translation included